 We have initiated the action steps in this unique effort because:

-- A national agenda focused on the Social Determinants of Health and Well-Being (and particularly on “upstream” activities in communities nationwide) is long overdue – and should be a critical component of our country’s post-coronavirus rebuilding activities;
+- A national agenda focused on the Social Determinants of Health and Well-Being (particularly on “upstream” activities in communities nationwide) is long overdue.
+It should be a critical component of post-coronavirus rebuilding activities.

-- The need to work more explicitly for equity – in health and more broadly – is stark and clear.
-Interoperability is a critical way to pursue that goal by routinely providing the information needed both to clearly see the impact of racial/socioeconomic disparities and to address them.
+- The need to work more explicitly for equity, in health and more broadly, is clear.
+Interoperability is a critical way to pursue that goal by routinely providing the data needed both to understand the impact of racial/socioeconomic disparities and to address them.

 Action Agenda Activities